 How to calculate: Number of Reps Who Left ÷ Average Number of Reps During the Period × 100.

 Why it matters: Turnover affects available capacity.
 Replacing reps takes time and creates productivity gaps.
-Capacity models can include turnover buffers to account for periods of lower output.
+You should include turnover buffers in your capacity model to account for periods of lower output.

 5. Ramp-Up Time